• Link to Facebook

 Become a Docent

-Join a dedicated group of volunteers sharing the history of the United States as witnessed through the eyes of six generations of descendants of Martha Washington and the enslaved and free people who lived and worked at this National Historic Landmark.
+Join a dedicated group of volunteers sharing the history of the United States as witnessed through the eyes of six generations of descendants of Martha Washington and the enslaved and free people who lived and labored at this National Historic Landmark.

 Become a Garden Volunteer